-Kinetic theory of gases explains the three macroscopic properties of a gas in terms of the microscopic nature of atoms and molecules making up the gas.
-Usually, physical properties of solids and liquids can be described by their size, shape, mass, volume etc. However, when we talk about gases, they have no definite shape, size while mass and volume are not directly measurable.
+The kinetic theory of gases explains the three macroscopic properties of a gas in terms of the microscopic nature of atoms and molecules making up the gas.
+Usually, the physical properties of solids and liquids can be described by their size, shape, mass, volume etc. However, when we talk about gases, they have no definite shape, size while mass and volume are not directly measurable.
 The Kinetic theory of gases is useful and can be applied in this case.

-With the help of the kinetic theory of gases, physical properties of any gas can be defined generally in terms of three measurable macroscopic properties of pressure, volume and temperature of the container where the gas is stored or present.
+With the help of the kinetic theory of gases, the physical properties of any gas can be defined generally in terms of three measurable macroscopic properties.
+The pressure, volume and temperature of the container where the gas is stored or present.
 We will learn about this concept in detail below.

 Table of Content